devlephant/devleph/README.md

 Autors: Andrew Zenin, Artem Ukolov<br>Testing: Vyascheslav Novikov (Manofjoe), Alexander Kobozev ([s]Alex)

 Added debug launch via bat-cmd, if you don't like to use this way, just create link (*.lnk) with parameter -debug.
-Note: This feature was added firstly in DS Ke 3.0.2 Beta
+<br>Note: This feature was added firstly in DS Ke 3.0.2 Beta

 For the full debug, you can create file 'lokoout_log.txt' near Ds Ke.exe, all errors on the  php side during using process will be logged in him
 In the partially debug and full debug modes, there are available components, which in developing process (they can be glitchy or just unfinished yet)